Education and Training Benefit Q&As

 While each funding application is considered on a case-by-case basis, examples of a Short Course include:

-Note: If you submit a Short Course Application (VAC1549) and we determine the program could qualify for Formal Program funding, we will contact you to ask if you want to submit a Formal Program Application (VAC1547) instead.
-If we do not hear back after 2 weeks, we will process your Short Course application.
+Note: If you submit a Short Course Application (VAC1549) and we determine that the program could qualify for Formal Program funding, we will contact you to see if you would prefer to submit a Formal Program Application (VAC1547) instead.
+If we do not hear back from you within 2 weeks, we will proceed with processing your Short Course application.

-2. What is the amount of funding that I can receive for Short Courses?
+2. What amount of funding can I receive for Short Courses?

 You can get up to $5,000* from your total Education and Training Benefit (ETB) amount to pay for Short Courses.

-You can use this funding for multiple courses, but you must fill out a Short Course Application (VAC1549) for each desired course.
+You can use this funding for multiple courses, but you must submit a Short Course Application (VAC1549) for each desired course.
 Any money you receive for Short Courses will be taken out of your total ETB funding entitlement amount.

 Appeals